 7. Knowing the airway management in special circumstances like penetrating trauma

 8. Knowing the importance of training and practice in pediatric airway for prehospital personnel.

-Team approach, good preparation, preoxygenation and recognition of difficult airway enhances the success of the airway management.
+Interprofessional team approach, good preparation, preoxygenation and recognition of difficult airway enhances the success of the airway management.
 Changing the plan once the provider recognizes the difficulty is prudent and safe.
 This decreases the failed intubation rates.

 All the personnel involved should regularly sharpen their skills either in the field or in the simulation lab.
 Proper training of the personnel played a bigger role in improving the success rates of intubation, the decrease in mortality rate than the field of medicine they specialized in.
 Evidence Level 3

 Emergency physicians use either length or weight based estimation to select the correct endotracheal tube for intubation.
 Evidence Level 3

 For difficult airways, the GlideScope laryngoscopy is better than the direct laryngoscope for the first pass success of the intubation.
 Evidence Level 1

 |||Harless J,Ramaiah R,Bhananker SM, Pediatric airway management.
 International journal of critical illness and injury science.
 2014 Jan [PubMed PMID: 24741500]|

 |||Shibasaki M,Nakajima Y,Ishii S,Shimizu F,Shime N,Sessler DI, Prediction of pediatric endotracheal tube size by ultrasonography.
 Anesthesiology.
 2010 Oct [PubMed PMID: 20808208]|

 |||Newth CJ,Rachman B,Patel N,Hammer J, The use of cuffed versus uncuffed endotracheal tubes in pediatric intensive care.
 The Journal of pediatrics.
 2004 Mar [PubMed PMID: 15001938]|